FAQGURU/FAQGURU/topics/en/git.md

 [[↑] Back to top](#Git)
 ### How does the Centralized Workflow work?

-The **Centralized Workflow** uses a central repository to serve as the single point-of-entry for all changes to the project.
+The **Centralized Workflow** uses a central repository to serve as the single point-of for all changes to the project.
 The default development branch is called master and all changes are committed into this branch.

 Developers start by cloning the central repository.
 In their own local copies of the project, they edit files and commit changes.
 These new commits are stored locally.